Blog

 “I can handle this.”

-6. Notice what happens in your body
+6. Notice what happens in the body

 7. Practice tiny moments of repair